ferranfg/mpl-publisher/readme.txt

 - Fix Markdown generation to include CSS files and fonts

 = 1.13.0 =
-- Added MOBI as output format (Basic field, not ready to production)
+- Added MOBI as output format (Basic field, not ready for production)
 - Fix [Draft Book Posts?](https://wordpress.org/support/topic/draft-book-posts?replies=1) issue
-- Fix "Read More" issue (Posts where printing only excerpts on the genereated eBook)
+- Fix "Read More" issue (Posts where printing only excerpts on the generated eBook)
 - Fix plugin page navbar and table styles
 - Update plugin dependencies

 = 1.12.0 =
-- Added Microsoft Word (docx) as output format
+- Added Microsoft Word (Docx) as output format
-- Custom CSS textarea under the Appearance tab
+- Custom CSS text area under the Appearance tab

 = 1.11.0 =
 - Add MPL-Download eBook widget to promote your book with your readers